Siriusmart/youtube-tui/docs/src/README.md

 It is like an _app launcher_, it launches other programs to do the heavy lifting (for example, `mpv` for playing videos).

+> Consider regenerating config files on updates to allow new features.

 ## Customisable

 The YouTube TUI can be customised through config files, they are located in `~/.config/youtube-tui` and are in the YAML format.